 The WGO has released a new set of guidelines on diet and the gut that suggest that, if individuals consistently don’t get enough fibre or cannot meet their fibre intakes – fibre supplements should be considered.

 I personally, am a big fan.
-As someone with IBS myself, I have to be careful with how I stack my prebiotic rich foods, often limiting the total amount of prebiotics I can take from food sources in a day.
+As someone with IBS myself, I have to be careful with how I stack my prebiotic rich foods.
+I often find that I need to limit the total amount of prebiotics I can take from food sources in a day.

 Other reasons why I like fibre supplements is, it takes the focus off of ‘perfect’ eating.
 I admittedly eat less veggies during the weekend.
 And that’s OK.
 To boost my fibre intake, using a prebiotic fibre supplement like MSPrebiotic is a way to keep my gut bacteria well fed.